- Written by Dr.Mehmet Demircioglu

 Sometimes that means a second surgery.
 Sometimes it means waiting.
 Sometimes it means removal before implantation.
 Sometimes it means accepting that only partial improvement is realistic.

-As a hair transplant surgeon, my priority is not to make the patient feel better for one consultation.
-My priority is to make a plan that still makes sense years later.
+As a hair transplant surgeon, my job is not to make you feel reassured for one consultation.
+The plan has to still make sense years later.

 If you have had a bad hair transplant, do not rush into the next chair.
 Get the diagnosis right first.
 Repair is possible in many cases, but only when the next decision is more careful than the first one.

-That is the way I would want a patient to think about it.
+Think about it this way.
 The first transplant may have been disappointing, but the next decision can still be intelligent.
-The repair should be calmer, more precise, and more honest than the surgery that created the problem.
+The repair should be more precise, more conservative where needed, and more realistic than the surgery that created the problem.